AndrewSeldon/dragonsworn/docs/index.md

 Whitecloak villainy came principally not from bigotry, but from their self-righteousness and overly zealous religion <sup>5</sup>, their propensity for violence, their lack of respect for the laws of the nations, their arrogance, and their assumption of condemnable guilt against those who disagree with them.
 Truthfully, the hardline fans of *The Wheel of Prime* bear more resemblance to the book Whitecloaks than do most of the [r/whitecloaks](https://reddit.com/r/whitecloaks) members.

-And [as the founder of r/whitecloaks pointed out in explaining the reasoning behind the name choice](https://discord.com/channels/908805376718274651/909920160285089893/909920464724443177), the principles of the Children of the Light were generally good and sound (as argued by noted moral authority and handsome devil Galadodred Damodred and they served a useful purpose as a foil against the power of the White Tower, but had unfortunately been greatly corrupted in their purpose and behavior.
+And [as the founder of r/whitecloaks pointed out in explaining the reasoning behind the name choice](https://discord.com/channels/908805376718274651/909920160285089893/909920464724443177), the principles of the Children of the Light were generally good and sound (as argued by noted moral authority and handsome devil Galadodred Damodred) and they served a useful purpose as a foil against the power of the White Tower, but had unfortunately been greatly corrupted in their purpose and behavior.
 Moreover, by the end of the series, the Children were largely redeemed under Damodred's leadership.

-*But all that being said*, if it were up to me ([/u/ncsuandrew12](https://reddit.com/u/ncsuandrew12), "Dragonsworn" or "The Band of the Red Hand" would have been chosen instead of Whitecloaks, hence the name here and in the [Discord](https://discord.gg/sTSZJzkB5z).
+*But all that being said*, if it were up to [/u/ncsuandrew12](https://reddit.com/u/ncsuandrew12), "Dragonsworn" or "The Band of the Red Hand" would have been chosen instead of Whitecloaks, hence the name here and in the [Discord](https://discord.gg/sTSZJzkB5z).

 ## Obsession with the books